icons8/lunacy-docs/docs/export.md

 You can export:

 * Individual or multiple layers (both separately or as a single image)
-* Content of certain artboards (together with the artboards or without them)
+* Content of certain frames (together with the frames or without them)
 * Content within slices
 * Document pages
 * Entire projects